-(i) When a student through illness or some other acceptable circumstance has been prevented from taking the annual examination or has been placed at a serious disadvantage during the annual examinations.
+- (i) When a student through illness or some other acceptable circumstance has been prevented from taking the annual examination or has been placed at a serious disadvantage during the annual examinations.
 Applications for deferred examinations in the first category must be lodged with the Registrar with appropriate evidence of the circumstances (e.g., medical certificate) not later than seven days after the examination concerned.
 All such applications shall be reported to the Head of the School responsible for the subject.
-Before a deferred examination is granted on medical grounds, regard shall be paid to the student's class and assignment work in the subject, to his general performance in the year, and to the significance of the annual examination in compiling the composite mark.

-- (ii) To help resolve a doubt as to whether a student has reached the required standard in a subject. - (iii) To allow a student by further study to reach the required standard in a subject.
+Before a deferred examination is granted on medical grounds, regard shall be paid to the student's class and assignment work in the subject, to his general performance in the year, and to the significance of the annual examination in compiling the composite mark. - (ii) To help resolve a doubt as to whether a student has reached the required standard in a subject. - (iii) To allow a student by further study to reach the required standard in a subject.
 The granting of a deferred examination in such cases will be based on the general quality of the student's performance. - (iv) Where a student's standing at the annual examinations is such that his progression or graduation could depend on his failure in one subject only, then his position in that subject shall be again reviewed with a view to determining whether a deferred examination may be granted notwithstanding his failure otherwise to qualify for such concession.

 Deferred examinations must be taken at the centre in which the student is enrolled, unless he has been sent on compulsory industrial training to remote country centres or interstate.
-An application to take an examination away from the centre in which enrolled must be lodged with the Registrar immediately examination results are received.
+In this case the student must advise the Registrar on a form available from his school or the Enquiry Desk, Chancellery, of relevant particulars, before leaving for his destination, in anticipation that deferred examination papers may have to be forwarded to him.

 Normally, the student will be directed to the nearest University for the conduct of the deferred examination.